 Automobiles of today come from the factory with glamour finishes, using layers of clear coats and pearl coats to give special effects and provide extra durability.
-The refinish technician will be working with paint products far superior to those 2016-17 Master Plan of Instruction used a few years ago.
+The refinish technician will be working with paint products far superior to those used a few years ago.
 The technician must prepare the repaired areas of the vehicle, mask off adjacent panels, prime, sand, and spray the final finish.